gregr/ina/nscheme/README.md

     * Counter-example: for performance, unsafe compilers may assume no errors
       * Programs crash or exhibit undefined behavior when assumption fails
       * May employ static analyses to rule out errors and provide warnings
-* no special character type, strings are bytevectors instead
+* no primitive character type: a string is indivisible until (utf-8) decoded to a vector
-  * utf-8 encoding is intended, but not guaranteed; arbitrary bytes may be stored
+  * utf-8 encoding is assumed for vector and list conversions
-  * useful notion of character depends on context
+  * no `string-ref`, since basis of decomposition depends on context
-    * code units (bytes) suffice for typical string manipulation
+  * code units (bytes) are not characters, but suffice for low-level string manipulation
-    * characters as grapheme clusters (substrings) for user interaction
+  * code points are not characters, but suffice for some higher-level string manipulation
-    * characters as code points (like Racket's char type) is rarely useful
+  * grapheme clusters (substrings) are the right notion of character for user interaction
 * [m]vectors may be constrained to only contain elements of a specified fixed-width type
   * providing `mvector-set!` with an element of the wrong type is an error
   * `[m]vector`, `[m]vector-length`, `[m]vector-ref`, `mvector-set!` `mvector-cas!` are